Nicola Materazzi: Working under Enzo Ferrari

 The F40 was described in certain press articles as Ferrari's answer to the Porsche 959 owing to the similar release dates.
-Materazzi however confirmed that this was not possible, since the Porsche Gruppe B prototype was initiated by Porsche's management (Bott & Schutz) in 1981 and manufactured from 1986 after delays in development related to the high technological content (and related workload).
-Materazzi always maintained that logically, only the 288 GTO was the competitor to the 959 due to its development from 1983 to 1984, with the brief to bring more performance to the road cars which Ferrari felt were underpowered.
-The GTO's link with FISA Group B was predominantly an opportunity to prove the car, rather than the raison d'etre of the GTO.
-The F40, whose development was initiated in June 1986, was a car borne out of the GTO Evoluzione but without any specific brief to match the 959 technical content (4WD, adaptive damping etc.).
+Materazzi, however, confirmed that this was not possible since the Porsche Gruppe B prototype was initiated by Porsche's management (Bott & Schutz) in 1981 and manufactured from 1986 after delays in development related to the high technological content (and related workload).
+Materazzi always maintained that, logically, only the 288 GTO was the competitor to the 959 due to its development from 1983 to 1984, with the brief to bring more performance to the road cars which Ferrari felt were underpowered.
+The GTO's link with FISA Group B was predominantly an opportunity to prove the car rather than the raison d'etre of the GTO.
+The F40, whose development was initiated in June 1986, was a car borne out of the GTO Evoluzione but without any specific brief to match the 959 technical content (4WD, adaptive damping, etc.).

-From August 1987 Enzo Ferrari had decided to hand the role of technical director for the road car division to Materazzi but because FIAT had overall control of that division, it chose instead a manager from Carraro Tractors (then part of the FIAT group).
+In August 1987, Enzo Ferrari decided to hand the role of technical director for the road car division to Materazzi, but because FIAT had overall control of that division, it chose instead a manager from Carraro Tractors (then part of the FIAT group).
 This decision led to Materazzi's departure from Ferrari and employment at the Cagiva motorcycle company, upon invitation from its MD Claudio Castiglioni.

-Motorcycles & Bugatti (1989–1997)
+Motorcycles and Bugatti (1989–1997)

 After leaving Ferrari, he joined Cagiva as director of the racing department from 1990 to 1991.
-During this time he worked on engine and chassis technical developments for the GP500 Cagiva C589, C591 helping riders Eddie Lawson, Randy Mamola, Alex Barros & John Kocinski win more races than the previous seasons.
+During this time, he worked on engine and chassis technical developments for the GP500 Cagiva C589 and C591, helping riders Eddie Lawson, Randy Mamola, Alex Barros and John Kocinski win more races than the previous seasons.
 Massimo Tamburini was responsible for the body and aerodynamics of the motorcycles.

-At the end of 1991 he was contacted by Romano Artioli to take over the Bugatti EB110 project which was in serious difficulty after the departure of Paolo Stanzani.
-During this time he engineered the switch from the prototype aluminium honeycomb chassis to a carbon-fibre chassis, resolved issues with engine reliability and adapted the torque distribution to improve the vehicle handling.
+At the end of 1991, he was contacted by Romano Artioli to take over the Bugatti EB110 project, which was in serious difficulty after the departure of Paolo Stanzani.
+During this time, he engineered the switch from the prototype aluminium honeycomb chassis to a carbon-fibre chassis, resolved issues with engine reliability, and adapted the torque distribution to improve the vehicle handling.
 He also played a key role in the specification of the SS lightweight version.
-So good was the EB110 compared to its rivals during a group test by Michael Schumacher that he ordered one in yellow colour with blue comfort interior.
+So good was the EB110 compared to its rivals during a group test by Michael Schumacher that he ordered one in yellow with a blue comfort interior.

 In 1994, Materazzi assumed the technical direction of Laverda to work on the new 750cc engine.